UniversalMediaServer/UniversalMediaServer/BUILD.md

 First all required software has to be installed:

-## 1. Download and install the Java JDK
+## 1. Download and install the Java 8 JDK

-Note: the JRE is not enough.
+Note: the JRE is not enough, and versions higher than Java 8 are not recommended.

 ### Windows